 At the 3: 20 mark we are introduced to the main chorus line of the song consisting of another mantra focused on once again not God but man with the wording of “If you are really that jealous over this.”
 We are told at this point that God really wants is really to “loves us.”
 Well this statement is semi-true the statement the way it is worded in this song leaves it subjective and loosely interpreted and not based on any Scripture.
 What the singer has done here is actually taken the complex subject of God's will for man whether it being His Decretive Will or His Permissive Will and marginalized it into a trivial concept that God is only a God of “love” not a Righteous God.

 At the 5:53 second mark Misty Edwards introduces us into a supposed dream encounter with God.
-She states that "she saw the Lord" all right here this is contrary to what Scripture says in John 6:46 where it is clearly written no man has seen the father except He whom is from God.
-At this point red flags and alarm bells should be ringing to everyone in the audience that this music is way off the reservation.
-Instead the crowd is eating up this falsehood and is further being subdued into a hypnotic transient state by the continuous programming of the beating music.
-We are told that, "He was running to this beat and had fire in his eyes."
+She states that "she saw the Lord" all right here this is contrary to what Scripture says in John 6:46 where it is clearly written no man has seen the father except He who is from God.
+At this point, red flags and alarm bells should be ringing to everyone in the audience that this music is way off the reservation.
+Instead, the crowd is eating up this falsehood and is further being subdued into a hypnotic transient state by the continuous programming of the beating music.
+We are told; "He was running to this beat and had fire in his eyes."
 So God was running to this beat they are playing now?
 I don't think it was God at least not the God of the Bible.
 While yes it may have had fire in it’s eyes I highly doubt it was a god.
 More likely a demon.

 In the ending of part one of this video we can see how the audience is in a total transient state open to hypnotic suggestion and whatever message being preached in this song.
 From approximately the 7 min. mark onward we are told about Misty Edwards and her biblical dream and the unbiblical things that this "god" has told her.
-Now keep in mind you will find none of this in your Bible all this is subjective feelings and interpretations or otherwise known in the IHOP movement and other charismatic entities as extra biblical revelation.
+Now keep in mind you will find none of this in your Bible all this is subjective feelings and interpretations or otherwise known in the IHOP movement and other charismatic entities as an extra-biblical revelation.
 This is highly subjective and highly open to one’s own misinterpretation of the message.
-Oftentimes this “extra biblical revelation” within these groups is held up of the word of God if not equal too.
+Oftentimes this “extra-biblical revelation” within these groups is held up of the word of God if not equal too.

-Listen at the two-minute mark and take note at how Misty Edwards is humming when Mike Bickle tells her to tell about her dream again.
-It is almost as if she herself is in a hypnotic trance.
+Listen to the two-minute mark and take note at how Misty Edwards is humming when Mike Bickle tells her to tell about her dream again.
+It is almost as if she is in a hypnotic trance.
 Now the rest of the video is pretty much a repeat of her supposed dream and the constant repetition of the opening phrases of the song.
 Note towards the end of the video you will see and hear them contributing their praise to Jesus.
-I don't know which "jesus" they are contributing their prayer and worship to but I do not think from what we have seen here in this video that it is the Jesus of the Bible.
+I don't know which "jesus" they are contributing their prayer and worship to, but I do not think from what we have seen here in this video that it is the Jesus of the Bible.